telerik/xamarin-forms-docs/controls/chart/chart-overview.md

 ## Platform-Specific Features ##

-You can [customize the control]({% slug chart-how-to-create-custom-renderer %}) for a specific platform by creating an custom renderer.
+You can [customize the control]({% slug chart-how-to-create-custom-renderer %}) for a specific platform by creating a custom renderer.